ArturoDent/find-and-transform/README.md

 ```

-You might want to run two or more commands in a sequence like this to accomplish some replacements that are difficult or impossible to do in one regexp but much simpler with two find/replaces in sequences.
+You might want to run two or more commands in a sequence like this to accomplish some replacements that are difficult  to do in one regexp but much simpler with two find/replaces in sequences.
 Like:

 ```jsonc
 "find":    ["(${relativeFile})", "(${fileExtname})"],